Aravindhan-G/Whatsapp-Spamming-Bot/README.md

 ## Driver Info :
 Please Check your web-browser version and download according to it.<br>
 For Chrome Driver you can download from my repository.

+### Warning:
+The HTML elements used in the code may change after six months or in a year.
+Kindly reverse engineer the code to make it work.